aci-ref/facilitation_leading_practices/activities/07-aci_knowledge.md

 academic village, where villagers know one another and work together, to foster inquiry and research.
 These villages, or communities of practice, consist of professional and subject matter networks.
-Similarly, connecting with other ACI facilitators and researchers is an opportunity for the exchange of ideas and knowledge about the many aspects of ACI.
+Similarly, connecting with other ACI Facilitators and researchers is an opportunity for the exchange of ideas and knowledge about the many aspects of ACI.
 These exchanges can enhance a Facilitator’s existing knowledge and advance their professional growth.

-However, networking requires an investment in time and many facilitators already have little to spare.
+However, networking requires an investment in time and many Facilitators already have little to spare.
 Ideally, they will choose networks that provide the most benefit, and can do so by looking for networks that meet the following criteria: